2025 Hawaii Suzuki Institute

 Cello Teacher Training: $525

 REQUIRED ANNUAL MEMBERSHIP: $40 per local families (for Students & Teacher Training).
 Membership is not required for out-of-town students and teachers.
+Students are not required to join the national SAA membership, only the local SAH membership.

 Registration Deadline is May 25, 2025.
 Late applications will be accepted for a $50 fee, and pending availability.